Juan Manuel Fangio: Early racing career

 After finishing his military service, Fangio opened his own garage and raced in local events.
 He began his racing career in Argentina in 1936, driving a 1929 Ford Model A that he had rebuilt.
-In the Tourism Highway category, Fangio participated in his first race between 18 and 30 October 1938 as the co-pilot of Luis Finocchietti.
-Despite not winning the Argentine Road Grand Prix, Fangio drove most of the way and finished 5th.
+In the Tourismo Carretera category, Fangio participated in his first race between 18 and 30 October 1938 as the co-driver of Luis Finocchietti.
+Despite not winning the Argentine Road Grand Prix, Fangio drove most of the way and finished fifth.
 In November of that year, he entered the "400 km of Tres Arroyos", but it was suspended due to a fatal accident.

 During his time racing in Argentina, he drove Chevrolet cars and was Argentine National Champion in 1940 and 1941.
 One particular race, the 1940 Gran Premio del Norte, was almost 10,000 km (6,250 mi) long, one that Fangio described as a "terrible ordeal".
 This rally-style race started in Buenos Aires on 27 September, and ran up through the Andes and Bolivia to Lima, Peru, and then back to Buenos Aires, taking 15 days, ending on 12 October with stages held each day.
-This horrendously gruelling race was held in the most difficult and varied conditions imaginable- drivers had to traverse through hot and dry deserts, insect-ridden jungles with crushing humidity, and freezing cold and sometimes snowy mountain passes with 1000 ft cliff drops at extremely high altitude- sometimes in total darkness, all on a mixture of dirt and paved roads.
+This horrendously gruelling race was held in the most difficult and varied conditions imaginable—drivers had to traverse through hot and dry deserts, insect-ridden jungles with crushing humidity, freezing cold and sometimes snowy mountain passes with 1000 ft cliff drops at extremely high altitude, sometimes in total darkness, and cold, highly elevated deserts such as the Atacama- all on a mixture of dirt and paved roads- none of which were closed off to the public.
 Early in the race Fangio hit a large rock and damaged the car's driveshaft, which was replaced in the next town.
-Later on at an overnight stop in Bolivia one of the townspeople crashed into Fangio's car and bent an axle- he and his co-driver spent all night fixing it.
-Following this repair the fanblade got loose and punctured the radiator, which meant another repair before it was later replaced.
-They drove 150 mi through scorching desert with no water, and during a night stint the headlights fell off and they were secured with his co-driver's necktie.
-The weather in the mountains was so cold that Fangio drove with his co-driver's arms around him for hours.
+Later on at an overnight stop in Bolivia one of the townspeople crashed into Fangio's car and bent an axle—he and his co-driver spent all night fixing it.
+Following this repair the fan blade got loose and punctured the radiator, which meant another repair before it was later replaced.
+They drove 150 mi through scorching desert with no water, and during a night stint one of the headlights fell off and they had to be secured with his co-driver's necktie.
+The weather in the Andes mountains and the Atacama was so cold that Fangio drove with his co-driver's arms around him for hours.
 These mountainous routes in Bolivia and Peru sometimes involved going up to altitudes of 14000 ft above sea level—a 40 percent reduction of air thickness, making breathing incredibly difficult and the engine being severely down on power.
-When Fangio finally got out of the mountains and back to Buenos Aires, after traversing all these external challenges, Fangio had won this race, which was his first big victory.
+When Fangio finally got out of the mountains and back to Buenos Aires, after traversing all these external challenges, he had won the race, which was his first big victory.